SplitSlime/upupdate/README.md

 **Tags**

-May add more in the future, the currently only tag is "-c".
+May add more in the future, the currently only tag is *-c*.
-When you type "upupdate -c" it requires you to confirm each option manually.
+When you type *upupdate -c* it requires you to confirm each option manually.

 **Prerequisites**

 sudo pacman -S pacman-contrib rate-mirrors-bin

 **Install**

 *Download and save file to path*

 curl -o ~/.local/bin/upupdate https://raw.githubusercontent.com/SplitSlime/upupdate/main/upupdate.sh